Edddush/100-days-of-code/log.md

 > [!NOTE]
 > Written in Python
 ### Accomplishments
-- Solved the Merge Strings Altenately on Leetcode #1768
+- Solved the Merge Strings Altenately on LeetCode #1768
 - Learned how to traverse an array with multiple indices
 ### Challenges
 - Struggled understanding all moving parts at first, I started actually thinking out loud at the end